Police debunk social media misinformation linking Oregon wildfires to activists

-(Reuters) - Several Oregon police departments have aimed to debunk misinformation spreading on social media platforms this week, including Facebook Inc and Twitter Inc, blaming leftist and right-wing groups for wildfires raging in the state.
+(Reuters) - Several Oregon police departments have aimed to debunk misinformation spreading on social media platforms this week, including Facebook Inc FB.O and Twitter Inc TWTR.N, blaming leftist and right-wing groups for wildfires raging in the state.

 “Rumors spread just like wildfire and now our 9-1-1 dispatchers and professional staff are being overrun with requests for information and inquiries on an UNTRUE rumor that 6 Antifa members have been arrested for setting fires in DOUGLAS COUNTY, OREGON,” read a Facebook post from the Douglas County Sheriff’s Office in Oregon on Thursday.
 “THIS IS NOT TRUE!”